Flash3388/Workshops-2024/electronics/part2/README.md

   @Override
   public void teleopPeriodic() {
     if (isPulseSent) {
-      // send a pulse to start measurement isPulseSent = true;
+      // send a pulse to start measurement. reset the counter. isPulseSent = true;
+      counter.reset();
       trigPort.pulse(1e-5);
     } else {
-      // pulse was sent, wait for it to return if (counter.get() % 2 == 0) {
+      // pulse was sent, wait for it to return if (counter.get() >= 2) {
-        // if the counter has counted an even number of pulses, than we know it counted both the rising edge and falling edge of the pulse.
+        // if the counter has counted two edges, than we know it counted both the rising edge and falling edge of the pulse.
         // that means that a full pulse has been received, so we can read its length double lengthSeconds = counter.getPeriod();
         double distanceM = 340.0 / lengthSeconds;